neo7official/webpack4RealZeroConfig/README.md

 You do not need to access any core setting file if you neeed to change any configuration.

 All options has been enlisted to **config/public.options.js** file.
 Check this file.
-All the options are quite self explanatory and has comments with all.
+All options are quite self explanatory and has comments with all.